crazzfeng/sendcloud-docs/docs/Email API/address.md

 ### Typical Workflow Example

 1. Create a new Address List in Aurora SendCloud (e.g., name it "Website Subscribers")
-2. Navigate to the "Subscription Management" feature and generate a subscription code for the "Website Subscribers" list
+2. Navigate to the "Subscription" feature and generate a subscription code for the "Website Subscribers" list
 3. Embed the generated code on your website
 4. Start collecting subscriber emails and send marketing emails directly to the "Website Subscribers" list